Wollert Church relocation and restoration

 In May 2022, we relocated the Wollert Methodist Church to Carome Homestead in Mernda to make room for extra lanes at the Lehmanns and Epping roads intersection.

-We're working with the City of Whittlesea and Working Heritage to protect and preserve its historic and social value.
+We worked with the City of Whittlesea and Working Heritage to protect and preserve its historic and social value.